rakibahmed2153/rakibahmed2153/README.md

 <h1 align="left">Hello 👋, I'm Rakib Ahmed Riad</h1>
 <h3 align="left"> Software Engineer || Web Penetration Tester || CTF Player || Digital Forensic Expert</h3>
 <hr>
 <p align="left">I'm Rakib Ahmed Riad.
-Currently, I'm working as a Senior Software Engineer in Sheraspace Limited and also working as a Cyber Security Trainer in Cyber Bangla Organization.
+Currently, I'm working as a Senior Software Engineer in Sheraspace Limited.
+My key role is manage a team of 5 people and handle the architecture of the system.
+Also working as a Cyber Security Trainer in Cyber Bangla Organization.
 I am a quick learner.
-In the working place, my role is to maintain a team of 5 people and handle the architecture of the system.I am a strong information technology professional with a Bachelor of Science - Bsc in Computer Science And Engineering from American International University-Bangladesh.</p>
+I am a strong information technology professional with a Bachelor of Science - Bsc in Computer Science And Engineering from American International University-Bangladesh.</p>
 <hr>

 <p align="left">